There is no need to have buffering, or a weak WiFi signal, as even simple things can help boost a signal.

 After you get your WiFi analyzing app downloaded, walk around your house and see how the signal fluctuates as you move between different rooms.

-You can investigate every little nook and cranny, or just focus on the areas where you most often use a WiFi-connected device.
+You can investigate every little nook and cranny or just focus on the areas where you most often use a WiFi-connected device.

 When WiFi dead spots occur, it can be very tempting to immediately purchase a WiFi range extender or upgrade your router (more on those later), but there are steps you can take before this that won’t cost you a dime.

-If your router is located in the basement and you’re trying to play online games on the second floor of your house, itâ€™s only natural for weak connections to occur.
+If your router is located in the basement and you’re trying to play online games on the second floor of your house, it is only natural for weak connections to occur.

 While this may sound like an overly complicated hurdle to jump over, the simple act of moving your WiFi router can make a huge impact on the signal strength of your WiFi connection.

-Placing your router in a central location, or nearest to the room you most often use your devices, is generally the best place to put it.
+Placing your router in a central location or nearest to the room you most often use your devices is generally the best place to put it.

 Another solution that’s worth trying is to adjust what channel your router is using.

-When multiple routers are on the same channel and numerous devices are streaming, downloading, and uploading at the same time, slow connections most always occur.
+When multiple routers are on the same channel, and numerous devices are streaming, downloading, and uploading at the same time, slow connections most always occur.

-To change the WiFi channel that your router uses, youâ€™ll need to access your routerâ€™s settings and make the change there.
+To change the WiFi channel that your router uses, you will need to access the settings of your router and make the change there.
 Just like with moving your router around the house, this can require some testing before you find the channel that’s right for you.

-This generally doesn’t make quite as big of an impact as physically moving your router, but itâ€™s still worth the effort as it can have beneficial results.
+This generally doesn’t make quite as big of an impact as physically moving your router, but it is still worth the effort as it can have beneficial results.

-What youâ€™ll want to do first is check and see if your router is of the older, 802.11g flavor.
-If this is the case, consider upgrading to one of the newer 802.11n or 802.11ac standards.
+What you will want to do first is check and see if your router is an older unit.
+If this is the case consider upgrading to 802.11ac or the newer 802.11ax WiFi-6 standard.

-Along with upgrading to the 5GHz band, check into routers that are suitable for larger homes.
+Check into routers with multiple large antennas that are suitable for larger homes.
 A router that is made for a single-story house or an apartment will have drastically worse results when used in a multiple-story house.